-The 8 categories represent Group financial and non-financial performance and are mapped into 5 clusters of similar businesses (Group / Subgroup, Commercial Banking, Wealth Management, Investment / Markets, Non-Commercial) to help identify the most relevant standardized KPIs (all certified by relevant functions) according to the role of each Executive, with specific focus on risk-adjusted and sustainability-driven metrics.
+The 8 categories represent Group financial and nonfinancial performance and are mapped into 5 clusters of similar businesses (Group/Subgroup, Commercial Banking, Wealth Management, Investment/Markets, Non-Commercial) to help identify the most relevant standardized KPIs (all certified by relevant functions) according to the role of each Executive, with specific focus on risk-adjusted, sustainability-driven metrics and economic measure.

-Moreover, the KPI Bluebook provides as well guidelines for:
+The KPI Bluebook provides as well guidelines for:

-- goal-setting: to help in selecting, combining & weighing goals; - target-setting: to help in defining a target reference for expected performance. - guidelines to help managers set goals with a risk perspective in mind by considering the main risks that the business / function itself could positively affect & mitigate - guidelines for setting and evaluating qualitative goals - Control Functions: guidelines following specific goal-setting requirements (further details provided in chapter 5.5)
+- goal-setting: to help in selecting, combining & weigthing goals - target-setting: to help in defining a target reference for expected performance - guidelines to help managers set goals with a risk perspective in mind by considering the main risks that the business/function itself could positively affect & mitigate - guidelines for setting and evaluating qualitative goals - guidelines for an accurate goals selection for Company Control Functions, in order to ensure their independency.

-2013 KPIs defined and approved by UniCredit Board of Directors as the core drivers of performance for UniCredit CEO include goals related to Group profitability, risk management focus and sustainability indicators such as improvement in commercial funding gap and execution of company strategic vision in terms of innovation, growth and organizational and leadership development.
+2014 KPIs defined and approved by UniCredit Board of Directors as the core drivers of performance for UniCredit CEO include goals related to Group profitability, risk management focus and sustainability indicators such as progress on commercial lending activities on the basis of risk and credit methodologies and execution of company strategic vision with focus on growth, capital reallocation and efficiency.